pgRouting/workshop/docs/chapters/shortest_path.rst

 .. topic:: Exercise 3

-    Many Pedestrians going departing from the same location.
+    Many Pedestrians departing from the same location.

 * Pedestrian A: "Me and my friends are at vertex 13224 and I want to go to vertex 6549."
 * Pedestrian B: "Me and my friends are at vertex 13224 and I want to go to vertex 1548."